Middlecon/DBImport/docs/project.rst

 RoadMap
 -------

-  1. Implement all existing function on 'old' DBImport into the Python version.
+  1. Implement all existing function on 'old' DBImport into the Python version. - **Ongoing**
-  2. WebGui for administration of DBImport
+  2. WebGui for administration of DBImport - **Alpha version available**
-  3. Multi cluster ingestion of data
+  3. Multi cluster ingestion of data - **On planning**
-  4. Custom queries and delta loads from source
+  4. Custom queries and delta loads from source - **Partially implemented**